rrigato/architecture/refactoring/second_edition.md

 - assertions for expected code paths are a dry violation of a public interfaces design by contract

 - extract reused conditional checks into a dict/record into a function that is returned using deepcopy

+# refactoring_apis_ch11
+- separate functions that query with no side effects from those that modify with side effects

+- replace any function that uses flag arguements with explicit function calls

+- Balance the responsibility of providing the needed input for a function between the caller (via a function arguement) and the function body(obtain value via query) with the objective of having as many pure functions as possible (functions that idempotently give the same output for a given input)

+- To get around constructor limitations (like python ```__init__``` having to return ```None```), wrap the class instantiation into a factory function that instantiates/returns the object while applying any custom business logic